How Much Are Modular Home Prices?

 Factors in Calculating Modular Home Prices

-While many homeowners spend $270,000 on average for the cost of a modular home, modular home prices can vary from the national average due to several factors.
-These can include square footage, number of stories, number of bedrooms, type and brand of modular home, land clearing and preparation, foundation installation, delivery charges, local labor pricing, utility construction, building permit fees, and local sales tax.
+While $270,000 is the average cost of a modular home, the answer to the question, “How much does a modular home cost?” can vary due to several factors including square footage, number of stories, number of bedrooms, type and brand of modular home, land clearing and preparation, foundation installation, delivery charges, local labor pricing, utility construction, building permit fees, and local sales tax.

 Square Footage

-The cost of manufactured homes are largely dependent on the square footage, as manufactured home prices increase as the square footage of the home increases.
 Homeowners can expect to pay between $80 and $160 per square foot for a base price for a modular home.
-When consulting with a contractor, it’s important for the homeowner to ask what is included with the base price and if transportation, assembly, installation, and delivery is included or if those are calculated as additional charges.
+When consulting with modular home builders, it’s important to ask what is included with the base price and if transportation, assembly, installation, and delivery are separate charges.

 Number of Stories

 Modular homes are available as 1-, 2-, and even 3-story buildings.
-Multi-story modular homes take longer to install, since they come in several different pieces that need to be connected.
-Below are manufactured homes prices per number of stories.
+Multistory modular homes take longer to install since they come in several different pieces that need to be connected.
+Below are manufactured home prices per number of stories.

 Number of StoriesPrefab Modular Home CostCustom Modular Home Cost